waitzShigoto/kc_blog/content/en/2023-06-05-kotlin-snake-game.markdown

 ---
 layout: post
+title: >-
-title: "Android Kotlin: Recreating the Classic Snake Game, Playable in Less Than a Day!"
+  Android Kotlin: Recreating the Classic Snake Game, Playable in Less Than a Day!
-date: 2023-06-05 17:24:06 +0800
+date: '2023-06-05 17:24:06 +0800'
 image: snake_game/kotlin_snake_game_post.png
-tags: [Kotlin,Android]
+tags:
+  - Android
+  - Kotlin
 permalink: /kotlin_snake_game
-categories: Android實作
+categories: AndroidDev
+excerpt: >-
-excerpt: "In this tutorial, we will guide you step-by-step to create the classic Snake game, allowing you to fully experience the fun of game development during the learning process!
+  In this tutorial, we will guide you step-by-step to create the classic Snake game, allowing you to fully experience the fun of game development during the learning process!
 Whether you are a beginner or an experienced developer, this hands-on tutorial will deepen your understanding of the Kotlin language and game development.
-Let's revisit this timeless game and create your own classic memories!"
+Let's revisit this timeless game and create your own classic memories!
 ---

 ## Introduction